arunkumarv/rtos/README.md

 * Save setup as dfl
 * Exit

-That is it.
-You can see tasks are switching and getting deleted according to our function_1, 2, 3, 4 defnitions.
+We can see tasks are switching and getting deleted according to our function_1, 2, 3, 4 defnitions.
 Check src/main.c.
 There are 4 functions, function_1 function_2 function_3 function_4.
 Fixed priority pre-emptive scheduling (FPPS) is the scheduling policy.
 So to switch the task priority of other functions are changing in the function.
 FPPS select the highest priority task to run.